-Algorithms must be audited and understood before they are deployed in contexts where injury or death is a risk, including healthcare (as discussed in 2.2 Enhancing Trust, and 5.1.6 Healthcare) and driverless vehicles.
+Algorithms must be audited and understood before they are deployed in contexts where injury or death is a risk, including healthcare (as discussed in trust, and healthcare and driverless vehicles.
 Deep understanding of an algorithm may be necessary not only to reduce its physical danger, but also to reduce legal risk to the owner of the algorithm.

 There is also a social obligation (and market incentive) to explain these high-stakes algorithms to society.
-The 2016 IEEE white paper "Ethically Aligned Design"3 puts it well: "For disruptive technologies, such as driverless cars, a certain level of transparency to wider society is needed in order to build public confidence in the technology."
+The 2016 IEEE white paper "Ethically Aligned Design"^[29] puts it well: "For disruptive technologies, such as driverless cars, a certain level of transparency to wider society is needed in order to build public confidence in the technology."

 The financial system is a special case.
 While there is not an immediate physical danger, the potential consequences of badly behaved algorithms are potentially grave and global.
-With this in mind, the financial services industry in the United States is bound by SR 11-7, Guidance on Model Risk Management,4 which among other things requires that model behavior be explained.
+With this in mind, the financial services industry in the United

+States is bound by SR 11-7: Guidance on Model Risk Management, ^[30] which - among other things - requires that model behavior be explained.